-On 1 April 2017 the Company entered into an amendment agreement for extending the repayment date of the aforementioned Loan Agreement, dated 7 September 2012.
+On 1 April 2017 the Company entered into an amendment agreement for increasing the sanctioned amount of the loan to EUR 20.000.000 and for extending the repayment date of the aforementioned Loan Agreement, dated 7 September 2012.
 According to this, the loan repayment date has been extended to 31 March 2020.
+During the year ended 31 March 2020, second amendment agreement was made for extending the repayment date to 31 March 2022.